Gissio/radpro/docs/manual.md

 * **Adaptive fast:** Averages the last 20 pulses, targeting a ±50% confidence interval.
 Ideal for general use.
 See response curves: [instantaneousaveraging-adaptivefast.ipynb](../tests/instantaneousaveraging-adaptivefast.ipynb)
 * **Adaptive precision:** Extends **Adaptive fast** with a minimum 5-second averaging time for greater precision at high radiation levels, but slower response.
 See response curves: [instantaneousaveraging-adaptiveprecision.ipynb](../tests/instantaneousaveraging-adaptiveprecision.ipynb)
-* **Fixed periods (1 minute, 30 seconds and 10 seconds):** Uses a fixed averaging window.
-If zero or one pulse is detected during the averaging period, the rate registers as zero.
+* **Fixed intervals (1 minute, 30 seconds and 10 seconds):** Uses a fixed averaging window.
+If zero or one pulse is detected during the averaging interval, the rate registers as zero.

 ## Instantaneous rate alerts